 Step 3 — Design handoffs

 Escalate to humans when confidence is low, policy keywords fire, or required fields are missing.
-Define SLAs for human review on high-value accounts.
+Define SLAs for human review on high-value accounts—the same discipline as human-to-human handoff rules.

 Step 4 — Evaluate before scale